Revised June 18, 2013

 - Does not contain the user Unity username backwards

-- Does not contain the quote character ’ (Google limitation)
+- Does not contain the single quote character ( ’), a Google limitation

 - Does contain at least one digit (number)